 - Fixed travel time: Usually, a safari day will last for about 9-11 hours including pick-up and drop-off and game drive.
 Itineraries are also fixed and cannot be customized as this is the itinerary agreed by the group.
 So, learn how to compromise and understand that pee breaks are also usually on a schedule.
 Note that everyone will follow the same itinerary.
 You can choose to skip some game drives but you cannot expect to change routes.

-- Usually same accommodation for everyone: A solo traveler is expected to get his/her own room.
-This is normally slightly higher than 2 pax sharing in a room but if willing to share, inform operator to see if there’s another traveler looking to share a room.
+- Usually the same accommodation for everyone: A solo traveler is expected to get his/her own room.
+This is normally slightly higher than 2 pax sharing in a room but if willing to share, inform the operator to see if there’s another traveler looking to share a room.

 - Different accommodations is possible: As mentioned, it is not required that all travelers stay in one lodge or camp.
 You may stay in a lodge and others may stay in a tent on that park but every day, there will be a designated pick-up and drop-off points.